 Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.

 The government requires all schools to publish online information about how the Premium is used.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium.

-This is what is happening over the next couple of weeks:
+This is what is happening in school this week: